The well-known action camera maker has fallen on tough times as of late as sales dwindle, but at such a low price, is GoPro stock a buy right now?

 GoPro is also ramping up its plus subscription service which hopes to draw in more consumers.
 The GoPro Plus subscription platform allows users to back up unlimited full quality photos and videos to the GoPro cloud automatically.
 It’s paid users jumped by 69% from the year prior to 355,000 subscribers.
 As for GoPro’s online sales, it hopes that e-commerce will make up more than half of its purchases by 2021.

 In addition, GoPros that sell for more than $300 accounted for nearly 90% of its first-quarter revenue for 2020, which shows there is a strong market for high-end cameras.
 This could be because more people are wanting to focus time on taking photos outdoors as they are restricted by lockdown measures or that they have extra money to spend on camera gear instead of fancy restaurant meals or nights out.
-The company is also backed by a stronger social media following, which jumped by more than 1.3 million across all social media platforms it partakes in.
+The company is also backed by a stronger social media following, which jumped by more than 1.3 million across all social media platforms it partakes in during Q1.

 The bear case for GoPro

-The company’s finances aren’t in the best shape, posting a net loss in the quarter of $63.5 million, compared to $24.4 million at the same time in 2019.
+The company’s finances aren’t in the best shape, posting a net loss in Q1 of $63.5 million, compared to $24.4 million at the same time in 2019.
 GoPro does have $117.4 million in cash and equivalents, after utilizing $68.3 million of net cash for operating expenses during the quarter.
 Although, it still does have long-term debt of $154.4 million and with the current economic circumstances it would be some time before it is debt-free.

 There was also tension for the company concerning the U.S. – China trade war, with many companies including GoPro and Apple (NASDAQ: AAPL) left to deal with rising costs and pressure on profit margins.
 In the end, GoPro moved its production of cameras for North American markets to Mexico.